Modulus for bases of matroids: Deflation process and other values of

 \begin{proof} Let $\eta^*$ be the unique optimal density for $\Mod_2(\widetilde{\cB})$.
 We recall $E_{min}$ defined as in (\ref{eq:min}).
 According to part 1 of Theorem \ref{thm:min}, $E_{min}$ is a complement-Beurling set.
 Our objective is to iteratively apply Theorem \ref{thm:serialmodmod} to the Beurling set $E-E_{min}$.
 Initially, we decompose the matroid $M$ into $M_1 := M|E_{min}$ and $M/E_{min}$ by utilizing Theorem \ref{thm:serialmodmod}.
-Then, $M_1$ is homogenous, we proceed to further decompose the matroid $M/E_{min}$ using the minimum value of $\eta^*$, continuing this deflation process.
+Then, $M_1$ is homogeneous, we proceed to further decompose the matroid $M/E_{min}$ using the minimum value of $\eta^*$, continuing this deflation process.
+Then, this deflation process yields the principal partitions of the matroid $M$.
 Let us denote $M_1,M_2,\dots, M_k$ as the sequence of homogeneous matroids resulting from this process, alongside the corresponding sequence of ground sets $E_1, E_2,\dots, E_k$.

 Note that $E_1, E_2,\dots, E_k$ are subsets of $E$, and $\eta^*$ is equal to the constant $\eta^*_j := \frac{r(M_j)}{|E_j|}$ on each $E_j$, where $r(M_j)$ is the rank of matroid $M_j$.
 Moreover, we have $\eta^*_1 <\eta^*_2 <\dots <\eta^*_k$.
 Then, we establish that